JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 "a string"
 ```

-## Warning
+## Warnings

-Because this package uses `eval()` it should not be passed arbitrary values
+* Because this package uses `eval()` it should not be passed arbitrary values
   from an untrusted user.

+* The output from serialize and deserialize can change between runs.
+So the
+  literal encoded values should not be explicit in your code.

 ## Example